chaijs/chai-fs/README.md

 ## Future additions

-Some ideas for new assertions:
+Some ideas for new assertions.
+I'll add those in batches when I got a use case.

 ````
 // content by path